-CAPNON lesions demonstrate extensive calcifications and a chondromyxoid matrix with an amorphous quality and fibrovascular stroma.
-The spindle and epithelioid cells surrounding the matrix showed positive staining with antibodies against epithelial membrane antigen (EMA).
+They demonstrate extensive calcifications and a nodular chondromyxoid matrix with an amorphous quality and fibrovascular stroma.
+The spindle and epithelioid cells surrounding the matrix showed positive staining with antibodies against epithelial membrane antigen (EMA) 1-3.
+They are S100 and GFAP negative 3.

 Although the typical histopathologic features can be observed in most cases, some may be unusual and may be confused with calcified meningioma or tumoral calcinosis.